DusDus3428/CPP_CurrCalc/documentation/software_design.md

 This file contains all the documentation to CurrCalc's design.
 This includes functional requirements, non-functional requirements, and architectural diagrams and descriptions.

+# Premise

+CurrCalc is a C++ program written in C++20.
+To begin with it will remain strictly a console application.

 # Requirements

 ## Functional Requirements